BradPatras/bradpatras.github.io/gpx_privacy_policy.md

 **Security**

 I value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

+**Background Location Access**

+This app collects location data to enable the route recorder function even when the app is closed or not in use.
+The app keeps this location data locally on your device in a protected container private to this app.
+The app will attempt to show a notification when accessing your location in the background, but it may be hidden due to preferences of your device.

 **Links to Other Sites**